ADVERTISEMENT

 Types of Literary Devices

 While it is impossible to cover every literary device in a single discussion, the following list aims to highlight the most essential and widely used tools.
-These devices have endured over time, appearing consistently in both classic and modern works, and are invaluable for writers seeking to refine their craft and readers seeking to engage more deeply with the text.
+These devices have endured over time.
+They appear consistently in both classic and modern works and are invaluable for writers seeking to refine their craft and readers seeking to engage more deeply with the text.

 Metaphor and Simile